CamilleCodes/Glamorous-Git-Commits/README.md

-# Commit Script
+# Glamorous Git Commits

-This is a simple script to help write git commits from the Charm Bracelet Gum [tutorial](https://github.com/charmbracelet/gum).
+This is a simple script to help write git commits based on the [Charm Bracelet Gum tutorial](https://github.com/charmbracelet/gum).

-# Notes
+# Dependencies

+* Gum
+* Bash

-This script uses bash and requires bash >= 4.
+Note: This script requires bash >= 4.